DAryanMR/SurfXPiRT/README.md

 # SurfXPiRT (Stable Debian 12 + LXDE for the Surface RT )

+Update: After cloning and booting to eMMC;
+- Run 'sudo rc-local' to connect to your default network.
+- Then run 'sudo update-surfxpirt' to get latest updates of custom scripts and configs.
+This way you won't have to manually configure the packages after cloning.

 I attempted to install Vanilla Debian with LXDE Desktop environment on Microsoft's legendary Surface RT, and hopefully tried to take the opensurface project one step further.